 4. Firearm must be unloaded

-When you are traveling with your firearm through an airport, is must be unloaded.
-49 CFR 1540.5 defines what a loaded firearm is states that:
+When you are traveling with your firearm through an airport, it must be unloaded.
+49 CFR 1540.5 defines what a loaded firearm is and states that:

 Loaded firearm means a firearm that has a live round of ammunition, or any component thereof, in the chamber or cylinder or in a magazine inserted in the firearm.

 Some also recommend locking the slide back to show that the gun is not loaded.
-But just make sure that the gun is not loaded or you could face some harsh consequences.
+But just make sure that the gun is not loaded or you could face some harsh consequences like getting fined or even criminal consequences.

 5. Choosing a container and lock